 The serum also contains 0.5% Granactive Retinoid, a next-generation retinoid to target the visible signs of aging without the irritation that comes along with retinol.
 Squalane and hyaluronic acid offer hydration and moisture.

-If you are looking for a retinol alternative at under $10, The Inkey List Bakuchiol Moisturizer is an affordable option.
+If you are looking for a retinol alternative at under $10, The Inkey List Bakuchiol Moisturizer (see my review here) is an affordable option.
 Bakuchiol has been shown to be comparable to retinol and can reduce wrinkles and hyperpigmentation without the typical side effects of retinol.

 For dullness and discoloration around the eye area, The Inkey List Brighten-i Eye Cream is formulated to brighten both instantly and over time with continued use.
 It contains 2% Brightenyl, which per the manufacturer, blocks the melanogenesis process (the formation of melanin).
 It helps to reduce pigmented spots and is anti-inflammatory, helping to reduce the look of redness.